The Pushcart War: Critical reaction and awards

 The New York Times reviewed the novel in 1964 as "utterly captivating", praising it as "a book for young people with both a point of view and a sense of the ridiculous."
 Polly Goodwin, writing in the Chicago Tribune, called it "wonderfully funny and witty".
 Merrill won a Fulbright Fellowship in 1965 for the novel, which also won the Lewis Carroll Shelf Award (1964) and was a Horn Book Fanfare Best Book (1965).

-Upon its initial United Kingdom publication in 1973, the Times Literary Supplement praised the story's continued relevance.
+Upon its initial publication in the United Kingdom in 1973, the Times Literary Supplement praised the story's continued relevance.
 In 2000, School Library Journal named it to its list of "One Hundred Books that Shaped the Century".

-Lin-Manuel Miranda reviewed the book in 1988 for his third grade class, recommending it "if you like excitement and comedy all in one".
+Lin-Manuel Miranda reviewed the book in 1988 for his third-grade class, recommending it "if you like excitement and comedy all in one".
 Author Adam Mansbach, who first read the novel at 9 years old, called it a story "full of unexpected reversals and understated witticisms" in 2013.
 When the 50th Anniversary edition was published in 2014, Alyssa Rosenberg called it "an argument for staying hopeful about the possibility of bringing about change, even when you are going up against entrenched and powerful interests" and compared it to A Canticle for Leibowitz in The Washington Post.